RECOVERcoalition/Recover/README.md

 ## Early results

-Our early simulations on oncology data suggest that, compared to a naive approach, a 10 fold improvement in the speed at which best combinations are found is possible.
+Our early simulations on historical oncology data suggest that, compared to a naive approach, a 10 fold improvement in the speed at which best combinations are found is possible.

 <img src="docs/images/scores.png" alt="Proportion of top 1% synergistic combinations discovered along training" width="400"/>